-Naturally, Disney’s MCU is set to continue with a full slate of TV shows for Disney’s new streaming service and movies that expand the story that began with 2008’s Iron Man, but Marvel Studios isn’t the only game in town.
+Naturally, the MCU is set to continue with a full slate of TV shows for Disney’s new Disney+ streaming service and movies that expand the story that began with 2008’s Iron Man, but Marvel Studios isn’t the only game in town.
 Sony is hard at work on its own Spider-Man-themed mini-universe.
 A few lingering holdouts from Fox’s X-Men franchise have yet to see the light of day, and Hulu, which is now controlled by Disney, has a full slate of non-canon Marvel projects in the pipeline, too.

 In other words, there’s more Marvel action than ever on the way.
 Here’s everything that you have to look forward to.
 (Warning, light spoilers below.
 If you’re not caught up on the MCU, proceed at your own risk.)